If you encounter a dog while walking down the street, panic is not the best defense. Prepare yourself ahead of time to react with minimal harm.

 It’s a beautiful sunny day for a walk.
 But the Nextdoor app is filled with reports of vicious roaming dogs that are attacking people and small pets.
 You may have seen a suspicious stray dog or two yourself.

-You are a million times more likely to get bitten by a dog than hit by lightening.
-To put that in perspective, about 49 people in the U.S. are hit by lightening each year.
+You are a million times more likely to get bitten by a dog than hit by lightning.
+To put that in perspective, about 49 people in the U.S. are hit by lightning each year.
 Compare this to 4.5 million U.S. citizens per year getting dog bites.
 This dwarfs an estimated 83 thousand annual assaults.

 How many people live on a city block in your neighborhood?
 Would you say about 150?
 If so, two of them will experience a dog bite this year.

-According to the Insurance Information Institute, one-third of all homeowners insurance liability claims (in dollars) result from dog bites or dog-related injuries, and the average cost is more than $37,000.
+According to the Insurance Information Institute, one-third of all homeowners insurance liability claims (in dollars) result from dog bites or dog-related injuries, and the average cost is more than $64,555, according to 2023 statistics.

 The purpose of this article is not to frighten you into inactivity.
 But, given the frequency, you must think through how you will handle the situation.
 Don’t get distracted with text messages or noise-cancelling headphones while walking through the neighborhood or park.
 Remain alert to your surroundings.

 Many people carry a special dog-bite stick, a firm walking stick at least 3- to 4-feet long, a golf club, or an umbrella.
 Neither provide protection if you drop them or are hesitant to use them.